SK-Sam/elixir_dex/README.md

 ### CLI Setup

+In case you are having issues w/ local DB, you can still use the CLI interactions.
+You'll just run into DB error messages, irrelevant to how the program works.

 To use the CLI Pokedex Interaction,
-- Have your location be in Root Directory
+- Have your location be in root project directory
 - Run in your Terminal: `mix escript.build`
 - You should see in the Root Directory a new file called `elixir_dex`
 - To run this script, input into your Terminal: `./elixir_dex {POKEMON ID OR NAME}`